jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 Class assignment is also used to assign a command definition to a call.

 Command definition assignment means, that a call or command reference is appointed a new definition target.
 The target definition of one command reference or call is assigned as the target definition of another command reference or call.
 The reference to the original command definition is released.
 Only when the original command definition does not have any other references anymore, then the original object is deleted.
-But do not worry; as long as a command definition is part of a module, it means there still is a reference to it and it will not get deleted.
+But do not worry; as long as a command definition is part of a module, it means there still is a reference to it and it might not get deleted.

 -----